yoda-vid/texttrix/readme.txt

 Troubleshooting
 -------------------
--See https://sourceforge.net/projects/texttrix/ for tips, bug reports, and forums -See http://textflex.com/texttrix for the main website
+-See https://sourceforge.net/projects/texttrix/ for tips/bug reports/forums
+-See http://textflex.com/texttrix for the main website